peal/grplib/problems/canonical/index.md

-While there are functions which check if $\exists g \in G. s_1^g = s_2$ directly, canonising functions are useful because given a large set $T \subseteq S$, we can use the canonical image of each element of $T$ to find equivalent subsets, while we would heave to perform $|T|^2$ pair-wise checks if we could only check if two elements were in the same orbit.
+While there are functions which check if $\exists g \in G. s_1^g = s_2$ directly, canonising functions are useful because given a large set $T \subseteq S$, we can use the canonical image of each element of $T$ to find equivalent subsets, while we would have to perform $|T|^2$ pair-wise checks if we could only check if two elements were in the same orbit.

 Canonical image algorithms are usually defined by $S$, the objects which they can find the canonical image for.